jquery-archive/plugins.jquery.com/README.md

 6. `grunt setup`
     * This is a one time setup.

-7. `node src/update.js`
+7. `node scripts/update-server.js`
-    * This expects a post-receive hook as stdin.
-You can use `{"repository":{"url":"http://github.com/scottgonzalez/temp-jquery-foo","watchers":3,"forks":25}}` for testing.
+    * This starts an HTTP server on port 8001, which expects post-receive hooks as requests.

-8. `node src/wp-update.js`
+8. `node scripts/wordpress-update.js`
-    * This is intended to run as a long running processes, monitored by a system such as monit.
+    * This is a long running process which keeps WordPress in sync with the plugins DB.